Non-Perturbative Schwinger-Dyson Equations for 3d ${\cal N} = 4$ Gauge Theories: Introduction

 The aim of this paper is to give a first-principles construction of low-dimensional non-perturbative Schwinger-Dyson equations, and interpret them from various physical perspectives.
-We find it convenient to work in a K-theoretic framework, i.e. we study three-dimensional $\cN=4$ gauge theories $G^{3d}$ on the manifold $\mathbb{C}\times S^1$.
-Results for two-dimensional gauged linear sigma model with $\cN=(4,4)$ supersymmetry can be obtained by reducing the 3d theory on the circle $S^1$.
+We find it convenient to work in a K-theoretic framework, i.e. we study 3-dimensional $\cN=4$ gauge theories $G^{3d}$ on the manifold $\mathbb{C}\times S^1$.
+Results for 2-dimensional gauged linear sigma model with $\cN=(4,4)$ supersymmetry can be obtained by reducing the 3d theory on the circle $S^1$.
 The theories $G^{3d}$ we focus on will be of quiver-type, labeled by an $ADE$ Lie algebra, with unitary gauge groups and fundamental flavors.
 We require the amount of flavors to be large enough in order for $G^{3d}$ to be Higgsable, and introduce non-abelian versions of Nielsen–Olesen vortex solutions at the Higgs vacua.
 Our investigations leads us to define of a vortex character observable with quantum affine symmetry\footnote{The literature regarding the representation theory of quantum affine algebras is rich.
-As a short guide, there are two popular presentations of finite-dimensional representations, one due to Jimbo \cite{jimbo}, and another due to Drinfeld \cite{Drinfeld:1987sy}.
-In our physical context, it is the latter presentation that is relevant; see also \cite{Chari:1994pf, Chari:1994pd}.
+As a short guide, quantum affine algebras were introduced by Jimbo \cite{jimbo} and Drinfeld \cite{Drinfeld:1987sy}.
+The systematic study of their representations was initiated by Chari and Pressley \cite{Chari:1994pf, Chari:1994pd}.
 Characters of finite-dimensional representations of quantum affine algebras, dubbed ``$q$-characters," were first constructed by Frenkel and Reshetikhin in the 90's \cite{Frenkel:qch}.
 They were later rediscovered in a physical context when discussing the quantum geometry of 5d supersymmetric quiver gauge theories \cite{Nekrasov:2013xda,Bullimore:2014awa}.
 A deformed character depending on two parameters was introduced in \cite{Shiraishi:1995rp,Awata:1995zk,Frenkel:1998} (for related work on $t$-analogues of $q$-characters, see also \cite{Nakajima:tanalog}).
 This ``$qq$-character" was again rediscovered in the study of 5d supersymmetric gauge theories \cite{Nekrasov:2015wsu}.
-In this paper, we study how it furthermore arises in the study of 3d supersymmetric quiver gauge theories.}.\\
+In this paper, we will find that it furthermore arises in the study of 3d supersymmetric quiver gauge theories.}.\\